Why do we have to pay for printing?

 Is duplex (2-sided) printing available?

-Duplex printing is available on most of the laser printers in the labs.
-Duplex (or two-sided) printing is cheaper than regular printing in that you will be charged $0.16 versus $0.30 per regular one-sided print.
-Duplex printing with your own paper inserted into the manual feed tray costs the same as when using our paper.
+Duplex printing is available on all of the print devices supported by Managed Print.
+Duplex (or two-sided) printing is cheaper than regular printing in that you will be charged less than if you were to print the same multi-page file as one-sided.
+Duplex printing with your own paper inserted into the manual feed tray costs the same as when using paper supplied by the university.

 Where available duplex printing is set as the default option, if you would like to print single-sided you can change this setting on a per case basis under the "print preferences."
 The actual steps may very depending upon the Operating System and software being utilized.